Comparing Pluralsight Flow (aka GitPrime) to Their Top 3 Competitors

 As of September 2020, here are the prices you'd pay to use each provider:

 As this table illustrates, the differences in "cost per developer" among the top tier providers are pretty substantial.
-Especially if you're a small team, GitClear and Pinpoint offer lower costs for those who want to get started without extended (= expensive) hand-holding from the sales team.
+Especially if you're a small team, GitClear offers lower costs for those who want to get started without extended (= expensive) hand-holding from the sales team.

 What lurks beneath 100+ metrics?
 Three data sources